 This study poses few, relatively minor risks.
 The EEG cap used during the recording is approved for clinical use.
 It is not an invasive procedure.
-Any equipment used in your testing will be electrically isolated for your safety.
+Any equipment used in your testing will be electrically isolated for your safety and arranged to eliminate the possibility that you would be injured.
+If you have a known history of seizures, our experimental testing will be temporarily suspended if you have a seizure, and indefinitely suspended if you are having a flurry of seizures or don't feel able to continue.
+Experimental testing would only be resumed when you feel able to do so, are willing to do so, and your doctors agree that it is advisable.
 Some of the pictures shown to you in the tasks may be considered emotionally disturbing.
-If you have any objection to the pictures, the video or the memory testing, you can withdraw from the study at any time.
+If you have any objection to the pictures the video or the memory testing, you can withdraw from the study at any time.

-For the sensory task, we will use some non-invasive sticky pad electrodes to stimulate your peripheral nerves at the minimum necessary current.
-You might feel some twitching sensation in your arms or legs.
+For the sensory task, we will use some non-invasive sticky pad electrodes to stimulate your peripheral nerve at the minimum necessary current.
+You might feel some twitching sensation on your arms or legs.
 Normally you should not experience any pain or numbness as a result of the peripheral nerve stimulation.
 If any discomfort from the stimulation occurs, we can stop the task at any time.
 Although rare, there is a potential for the sticky pad electrodes to cause mild irritation to delicate skin.
-Let us know beforehand if you have ever had an allergic reaction to adhesive or medical tape.
+Let us know beforehand if you have ever had an allergic reaction to adhesives or medical tape.

 The risk associated with the electrical impedance measurements (EIT & EIS) is expected to be small.
 It is important to know that the device and imaging are experimental and it is always possible that unexpected effects, which have not been observed previously, may occur.
 There is the risk of electrical shock, due to the application of electrical currents to your body.
-While a risk, its likelihood is very low and not common since our equipment is designed to apply less than 10 milliamps of current, which is less than that injected when placing a standard 9-volt battery on your skin.
-This current should not be felt and conforms to the allowable current injection limits specified by US and International standards of safety for medical devices.
+Our experience with this device demonstrates that this risk is very low and not common, since our equipment is designed to apply less than 10 milliamps of current, which is less than that injected when placing a standard 9-volt battery on your skin.
+It is possible, but unlikely, you might feel a slight tingling sensation where the electrodes touch your skin.
+This current conforms to the allowable current injection limits specified by US and International standards of safety for medical devices.
 Should you ever feel any discomfort we can stop the study at any time.